brihijoshi/ILIADImageTools/README.md

 # ILIADTools
 This is a part of the my Independent Project on Computer Music to develop Interdisciplinary Music and Art tools with Prof. Timothy Scott Moyers Jr.

+## TO-DO

+- [x] Sanity testing of this code
+- [ ] Send longer streams of data, like Image pixel arrays
+- [ ] Add Pre-work done in December
+- [x] Use a single script, not an interactive script
+- [x] Solve Multiple output problem
+- [ ] Find a better way of keeping the script alive, rather than an infinite while.
+(Probably a flask app?!)

 ## Pre-work

 1. _TO ADD_